tip-org/tools-paper/paper.md

 # Introduction

 More and more people are making inductive theorem provers.
-Besides dedicated inductive provers such as Zeno [@zeno], HipSpec [@hipspecCADE], Hipster [@hipster], Pirate [@SPASSInduction] and Graphsc [@graphsc], more general provers such as CVC4 [@cvc4] and Dafny [@dafny] now do automatic induction.
+As well as new provers such as Zeno [@zeno], HipSpec [@hipspecCADE], Hipster [@hipster], Pirate [@SPASSInduction] and Graphsc [@graphsc], existing provers such as CVC4 [@cvc4] and Dafny [@dafny] can now do induction.
+Spurred on by the new interest in inductive theorem proving, we recently introduced a suite of inductive benchmarks [@TIP-benchmarks], which currently stands at 343 problems.

-These tools have little in common besides inductive data types.
+These provers vary widely in what they can do: about the only thing they have in common is inductive data types.
+Some support polymorphic types, some don't; some understand higher-order functions, some don't;
-Some support polymorphic types, some don't; some understand higher-order functions, some don't; and every one of the tools above reads a different input format.
+some work on programs, others on logical formulas; and every one of the tools above reads a different input format.

-Recently we introduced a suite of inductive benchmarks [@TIP-benchmarks], which currently stands at 343 problems.

 lot of extra gunk besides inductive data types - polymorphism etc wide diversity - all they share is inductive data types